Point 1: Knowing What a Die-Cut Label Is

 Dies must be set on a hard roller, integrated into the machine, without paper, tape, glue, or other adhesive material present that could prop up the material, causing the cutting blade to slice too deeply.
 Dies must also be aligned correctly to reduce minuscule shifts of the material, and while tolerance on the die cutters helps to correct this problem, it may show up on a label with an especially thin border.

 Point 5: Choosing the Right Printing Equipment for Die-Cut Labels

 Die cut labels can be printed on with a variety of methods.
 A common, less expensive approach is direct thermal printing, which uses a thermal printhead to apply heat to a chemically treated surface such as paper, which turns black where the heat is applied.
 Two-color printers can print in black as well as another color such as red or blue.
-The heat-sensitive material can darken from additional heat or light, causing labels to be unreadable or barcodes unscannable, so this method generally works best for short-lived barcode applications, including nametags, shipping labels, grocery labels for such items as meat packages, and receipts.
+The heat-sensitive material can darken from additional heat or light, causing labels to be unreadable or barcodes to be unscannable, so this method generally works best for short-lived barcode applications, including name tags, shipping labels, grocery labels for such items as meat packages, and receipts.

 The Sato brand provides a variety of thermal printer choices to produce die-cut labels, including:

 - The CLNX Series, a "Universal" industrial label printer; https://www.satoamerica.com/Uploads/Files/Datasheets/CLNX%20Series%20Datasheet.pdf

 - The CL6e Series, designed for high-speed wide-web thermal printing;

 - M844Pro Series, good for high performance and resolution; https://www.satoamerica.com/uploads/files/datasheets/CLe%20Series%20Datasheet.pdf